Brave New World

 We also learned a lot watching a handful of testers.
 Testers would discover the interface by accident, and then slowly learn the controls through trial-and-error.
 To speed up the learning process, we added a title card with visual cues.

-Our thoughts on the finished interface
+Our thoughts on the final UI

 Overall, we felt good about the interaction design for the interface.
 It made use of hand tracking in a more unique way, albeit at the cost of a small learning curve.

 The first barrier was that—unbeknownst to the user—only the right hand controls the interface.
 It seems like a silly point, but most users raised both hands up immediately when starting the demo.
 Second was learning that the right hand’s position—relative to the Leap’s sensor range—was mapped to the interface’s rows and columns.